 Carlos and Mariana’s recent work is captured in a brilliant video.

-It is the intrinsic properties of materials, such as shape, colour, transparency or opacity that inspire him to create.
+It is the intrinsic properties of materials, such as shape, colour, transparency or opacity that inspire Carlos.
 He explores which characteristics need to be enhanced or transformed, taking into consideration the ways in which metals, stone and shapes interrelate.

 He does not tend to have a predetermined idea of a final composition; the materials themselves dictate his process of making, resulting in a piece that fulfils an intuitive sense of that which the raw materials can become.
 Especially in metal work he finds himself experimenting with the unlimited possibilities of the patina, oxides and electrolysis, trying to explore the potential of new ideas that extend his range of techniques.
 Accordingly, Carlos’ work is a constant search to deepen understanding of the potential of materials and to extend his skills of making within the endless possibilities of aesthetic creativity.

-One piece has special significance to our 2018 show.
-It is (im)pact that Carlos’ Artist Statement explains “provides a totem of our inalienable pact.
+One piece had special significance to our 2018 show.
+It is (im)pact (shown above) that Carlos’ Artist Statement explains “provides a totem of our inalienable pact.
 It shows out Earth, naturally green and brown, in harmony.
 But, should this piece be touched excessively, then the green will wear away and become ike a barren land.
 (Im)pact is a metaphor of human impact on our Planet and of our violation of the fundamental pact”.
-A photo of (im)pact is shown above.

 Encounters is pleased to feature ESQUIRLA’s collection by Carlos Sanchez.